The Debt Respite Scheme

 Debts incurred from fraud or fraudulent breach of trust or secured debts.

-- Stop all action related to the debt including interest until the end of the breathing space.
+- Stop all activities related to the debt including interest until the end of the breathing space.

-- Apply the protections from the set date in notification (sent via electronic service)
+- Apply the protection from the set date in the notification (sent via electronic service)

-- Apply for protections from the notification date if your debt is added to a breathing space.
+- Apply for protection from the notification date if your debt is added to breathing space.

 Debt Advice providers MUST:

 - Remain the point of contact for the debtor and their creditors and the insolvency service and be available for communication.

 When will the respite begin in the debt respite scheme?

 A breathing space commences the day after you are registered.
 You will receive electronic notifications relating to your breathing space and it will update you as the application progresses.
 You will also receive notifications by post but once you are on the register, you will see this notification within 24 hours.
 There will be appropriate advice to assist you in anything going forwards if this is applicable.

 Once this has been completed, you will need to search your own records to identify the debt owed and apply for any protections.
 Your debt advisors will be able to assist you as to whether or not you qualify for additional debt assistance.
 Interest may still be charged for secured debt, but not on rent arrears therefore it is important to get the relevant information from your debt advisor.
 You will not pay any additional fees during this time and you have the right to question this if the debts are still accruing (due to IT capacities), it may still show your account sinking deeper into the red.
 You are not required to pay this and creditors will make the adjustments as required.

 Any additional debt found during the breathing space must be accounted for and you will be advised accordingly.
 The additional debt has to then go through the system until it can be classed as a breathing space.